 Portable case files are a new form of production with many advantages for the legal team.
 They provide mobile evidence but also no-cost forensic software which enables you to review it in your own office on your own computer.
 You can also search, filter, bookmark, and generate your own mobile reports using the forensic software designed for lawyers and investigators.

-Many examiners now send mobile evidence digitally from the forensics lab over the Internet for fast turn-around.
+Many experts now send mobile evidence digitally from the forensics lab over the Internet for fast turn-around.
 Attorneys and paralegals can download it right away in their offices and start review immediately.

 Retrieving Documents and Media from Text Messages